-Humidity is sometimes ignored as a part of indoor comfort and air quality.
+Humidity is often ignored as a part of indoor comfort and air quality.
 Examine these reasons why a whole home humidifier is worth the investment:

 Healthy Air, Healthy You

-Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help decrease snoring and, in some cases, do away with it completely giving you a full night of uninterrupted sleep.
+Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help minimize snoring and, in some cases, do away with it altogether giving you a full night of uninterrupted sleep.

 And, do you apply more moisturizing products in the winter?
-That could be due to the air drying out your skin and lips, leading to itchy, dull spots and cracks.
+That is likely due to the air drying out your skin and lips, creating itchy, dull spots and cracks.
 Adding moisture with the help of a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness that often comes along with the cold winter months.